lulab/Ribowave/README.md

 * _header_.95%.mx 	: protein products predicted to be translated in the sample within the cutoff of P-value < 0.05

-* _header_.99%.mx 	: protein products predicted to be translated in the sample within the cutoff of P-value < 0.01

-* _header_.95.ORF_category : annotate ORFs in $header.95%.mx by the relative position of the annotated ORF and customize the output
+* _header_.95%.ORF_category : annotate ORFs in $header.95%.mx by the relative position of the annotated ORF and customize the output

-* _header_.99.ORF_category : annotate ORFs in $header.99%.mx by the relative position of the annotated ORF and customize the output